moazmaksod/LabWise/docs/LabWise_backend-spec.md

 1.2.4 orders Collection

-This is the central transactional collection in LabFlow.
+This is the central transactional collection in LabWise.
 Each document represents a complete testing order and serves as the primary auditable record for a patient encounter.1
 Field Name	BSON Type	Description	Validation & Notes _id	ObjectId	Unique identifier for the order document.
 Auto-generated by MongoDB.
 Primary key. orderId	String	A human-readable, unique identifier for the order (e.g., ORD-2025-00001).
 Required, unique.
 Indexed.